wafflecomposite/LemnisGateSalvageOps/LINUX_SPACEWAR.md

 So, you want to run Lemnis Gate on Linux, but you want it to show up as Spacewar for Steam P2P to work?
 This won't be pretty.

 - You have to actually download Spacewar.
-There is a bunch of ways to do that, one of them is to navigate your browser to this page and click this link: [steam://install/480](steam://install/480).
-Hopefully, Steam will show you the installation prompt.
+There is a bunch of ways to do that, one of them is to navigate to this page https://steamdb.info/app/480/ and click a button on the top right that says `Install` or `Owned`
 - Get to the `Spacewar` folder.
 You can do that by right-clicking the game in your library, click `Properties`, open `Installed Files` tab and click `Browse...` button
 - Note the `SteamworksExample.exe`.
 If it's there, delete everything inside this folder
 - Move the Lemnis Gate game contents to this folder.
 Apply the mod if you haven't already done that.